Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: vdW method based on DFT-Wannier function interface: vdW-WanMBD

 Note that Eq. \eqref{eqn:8} is different from previous studies utilizing the WFs approach for calculating vdW interactions.
 Specifically, in Refs. \citenum{Ambrosetti2012, Silvestrelli2013, Silvestrelli2019} the electronic charge partitioning are also represented by the WF spreads, however, the atomic polarizability is assumed to be proportional to the cube of WF spreads $\alpha_a (i \omega) \propto \gamma S_a^3$, where the constant $\gamma$ is set up by imposing the exact value for the H atom polarizability $\alpha_H = 4.5$ a.u for which $S_H = \sqrt{3}$ a.u.
 Such a construction is quite convenient, but it still relies on atomic dipoles modeled as harmonic oscillators.
 Ultimately, the vdW energy takes $C_6 R^{-6}$, $C_8 R^{-8}$ ,… expansion and the WF functions are conveniently used to compute the Hamaker constants $C_6$, $C_8$, ….

-Eq. \eqref{eqn:8} is also different from other MBD methods, where the atomic polarizabilities are obatined within DFT.
-For example, the range-separated selfconsistently screened (rsSCS) variant of the MBD approach \cite{Tkatchenko2013, Ambrosetti2014, Buvcko2016} assumes that $\alpha_a^{i_1 i_2} (i \omega)$ is described by a single isotropic dipolar model satisfying a self-consistent equation determined by the short-range interaction tensor $T_{SR}$ and the polarizability of Hirshfeld’s atom-in-molecule model $\alpha_a^{TS} (i \omega)$.
+Eq. \eqref{eqn:8} is also different from other MBD methods, where the atomic polarizabilities are obtained within DFT.
+For example, the range-separated self-consistently screened (rsSCS) variant of the MBD approach \cite{Tkatchenko2013, Ambrosetti2014, Buvcko2016} assumes that $\alpha_a^{i_1 i_2} (i \omega)$ is described by a single isotropic dipolar model satisfying a self-consistent equation determined by the short-range interaction tensor $T_{SR}$ and the polarizability of Hirshfeld’s atom-in-molecule model $\alpha_a^{TS} (i \omega)$.
 This polarizability $\alpha_a^{TS}$ is evaluated using free-atom reference data with the self-consistent procedure based on the DFT electron density to account for short-range exchange-correlation and hybridization effects in the individual atomic polarizabilities.
 The fractionally ionic (FI) approach in MBD@rsSCS/FI improves the description of the atomic polarizabilities by linking the ionic charge and the frequency-dependent atomic polarizability \cite{Gould2016}.
 In the MBD-NL model \cite{Hermann2020}, the atomic dynamic polarizabilities are obtained by partitioning the Vydrov-Van Voorhis (VV) polarizability density with Hirshfeld weights where the VV polarizability is a semilocal functional of the electron density that models the local dynamic polarizability density.
 One notes that a common feature to all of these methods is that all are based on the harmonic oscillator representation of isotropic atomic dipoles.

 The model presented here, however, relies on the overall lattice polarizability tensor, which is computed using WFs representation.
-Specifically, $P_{lat}^{i_1 i_2} (i \omega)$ is found from the linear response Kubo formula involving optical transitions allowed by the selection rules for the dipole moment operator $\hat{\boldsymbol{\mu}} = e \hat{\mathbf{r}}$ \cite{Zhu2021, Popescu2020}.
+While the WF charge partitioning is applicable to metals, the localization of bare polarizabilities in MBD methods may not be the best choice in the presence of delocalized electrons (see, for example, Ref. \citenum{Dobson2023}).
+The polarizability tensor is found from the linear response Kubo formula involving optical transitions allowed by the selection rules for the dipole moment operator $\hat{\boldsymbol{\mu}} = e \hat{\mathbf{r}}$ \cite{Zhu2021, Popescu2020}.
 The components are expressed in terms of the WFs as